In this Teaching Letter series on the theme of Your Value, Your Worth, we have been looking at what the Bible has to say about the human personality.

 What about those who lapped like dogs?
 When a dog drinks, it does not bury its nose in the water.
 It stretches out its tongue and laps the water up into its mouth, usually splashing some water around.

 How, then, should we picture the men who lapped?
 They went down on one knee only.
 Retaining their shield on their left arm, with the right arm they set down their spear or sword beside them.
 Then, with a cupped hand, they scooped up the water to their mouths.

 In this posture, they remained alert, constantly watching for any surprise attack.
 Their shields were already in position and they could instantly pick up their spear or sword and have it ready to use.
 There was no possibility of the enemy taking them by surprise.

-I can picture some of those who were dismissed saying to themselves, “Well, thank God we’re out of that!
+I can picture some of those who were dismissed saying to themselves, “Well, thank God we’re out of that situation!
 That man, Gideon, must be crazy.
 What difference does it make how a man drinks water?
 Let’s see what will become of him and the idiots who stayed with him.”

-In the outcome, of course, Gideon and his 300 broke through the Midianites and threw them into total confusion.
+In the outcome, of course, Gideon and his 300 broke through the lines of the Midianites and threw them into complete confusion.
 After that, other Israelites rallied behind them and inflicted a total defeat on the Midianites.

 The proportions are illuminating.
 Only 300 men fulfilled the qualifications for making the initial breakthrough.
 But once the breakthrough was made, there were thousands of Israelites who were eager to pursue the fleeing Midianites.

 This whole account vividly illustrates how different God’s ways are from ours.
 Left to himself, Gideon would surely have concluded, “The people with me are too few.
 I need to get reinforcements.”